Luc-Mcgrady/pixiv-download-sorter/readme.md

 # Pixiv sort

-Automatically renames and sorts images downloaded from pixiv with "save as image" in the browser into seperate folders, renaming them and creating new folders if part of a galery (detected if the second image in a galary exists)
+Automatically renames and sorts images downloaded from pixiv with "save as image" in the browser into seperate folders.
+This tool is reliant on the files not having be renamed manually by the user. e.g. `110961057_p0.png` will be sorted.

 usage:
 ```
-python pixiv_sort.py [working directory (defaults to cwd)]
+python pixiv_sort.py

+options:
+  -h, --help            show this help message and exit
+  --src SRC             The folder containing your saved files
+  --done DONE           Move sorted files to this folder with their original names
+  --sorted SORTED       Where the files will moved and renamed
+  --gallery-file GALLERY_FILE
+                        Adds a blank file with the given name to every generated folder
 ```

-This will create 2 folders a "sorted" folder and a "done" folder, where the sorted folder will contain the sorted images and the done folder will contain the images with their original names in case they require re-sorting.
-These files will be hard linked instead of copied so no extra disk space will be taken.
+This will save the renamed files into a given folder.
+To move the original files so that they do not need to be re-sorted if the program is re-run, use the "done" argument.